Guidelines for Swimming with Wild Dolphins

 - BE AWARE of the dolphin’s position and behaviors from the time we first see them, to the time we leave their area.
 Be ready to enter the water quickly and also exit the water quickly when guided to do so.
 Timing is often critical.

 - Take your cues from the dolphin behavior and movements.
 Dolphins communicate with body language, and distance.
 Use your heart and think smart when swimming with or near them.
 When honoring your own limits and theirs, your experience of swimming with them will be optimized.

 - LOOK under the water and through the water column once the dolphins are near enough.
 The dolphins may swim right underneath or beside you, while you are looking above the water for their location.

 - Parallel the dolphins in all aspects of the phrase, swim with (video), mimic actions, attitudes and activity levels.
 A dolphins interest in people is frequently based on curiosity.
 Non-aggressively twisting, spiraling or making unusual sounds underwater may succeed in attracting an active dolphin’s attention.
 If the dolphins are low key (relaxed and quiet state) it is best to simply share space and observe as a “fly on the wall”.

-- Swim with the dolphins calm and strong, arms near sides, no splashing.
+- Swim with the dolphins calm and strong, arms near sides, no splashing – or float and wait if appropriate.
 Be responsible for your actions and stay within your own limits.
 Parallel the pod, staying in “your lane”.
 This way you aren’t ‘chasing’ (changing the dolphins speed or course) or disturbing important activities such as feeding, courtship and nursing.
 Always respect their personal space.